-The increasing performance of engines and the growing number of auxiliary units have required significant developments in the design and choice of materials for all rigid components.
+The increase in engine performance and the continuous increase in accessory components have been considered during the design development and choice of materials used for all belt drive components.

 - High temperatures

 - Continuous stress

 - Increase in the component replacement interval

 It follows that both tensioners and pulleys/belts of the system must meet extremely high quality standards.

 As the major supplier to heavy duty original equipment manufacturers, Dayco Heavy Duty Tensioners are guaranteed to be engineered and manufactured to the strictest design specifications.
 Designed for heavy duty diesel engine accessory drive applications, the heavy duty cast aluminum body and pulley arms translate into extra strength and durability.

 The Dayco heavy duty tensioner features multiple patented components that are engineered to handle the higher torque and power pulses exerted by today’s diesel engines.
 Rugged pulleys with dual permanently lubricated bearings deliver long lasting, dependable service.
 In addition, many of Dayco heavy duty tensioners feature highly damped designs using a wave spring and a metal ring with a bonded polymeric surface to act as a radial shock absorber for the tensioner arm while reducing contamination.